opendistro/for-elasticsearch-docs/docs/async/index.md

 }
 ```

+After the response is successfully persisted, you get back the `STORE_RESIDENT` state in the response.

-You can poll the ID with the `wait_for_completion_timeout` parameter to wait for the results received for the time you specify.
+You can poll the ID with the `wait_for_completion_timeout` parameter to wait for the results received for the time that you specify.

-For asynchronous searches with `keep_on_completion` as `true` and a sufficiently long `keep_alive` time, you can keep polling the IDs until the search completes.
+For asynchronous searches with `keep_on_completion` as `true` and a sufficiently long `keep_alive` time, you can keep polling the IDs until the search finishes.
 If you don’t want to periodically poll each ID, you can retain the results in your cluster with the `keep_alive` parameter and come back to it at a later time.

 ## Delete searches and results

-You can use the DELETE API to delete any ongoing asynchronous search by its ID.
-If the search is still running, it’s cancelled.
+You can use the DELETE API operation to delete any ongoing asynchronous search by its ID.
+If the search is still running, it’s canceled.
 If the search is complete, the saved search results are deleted.

 ```json
 DELETE _opendistro/_asynchronous_search/<ID>?pretty